MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-upload.md

 # Upload historical data

 In the loss prevention add-in to Microsoft Dynamics 365 Fraud Protection, you upload your historical data into the system to be processed.
-These uploads include data for transactions, sales, and payment.
+These uploads include data form transactions, sales, and payments.
 This historical data is processed and used to generate reports illustrating trends and any anomalies.

-You can use the upload data feature in the Dynamics 365 Fraud Protection loss prevention to quickly bulk-import CSV files of historical data to to be analyzied and used to generate reports.
-There are four entities from which teh data needs to be imported:
+You can use the upload data feature in the Fraud Protection loss prevention to quickly bulk-import CSV files of historical data to to be analyzied and used to generate reports.
+There are four entities from which the data needs to be imported:

 * Transactions
 * Sales
 * Payments